biodiversitydata-se/mol-mod/README.md

   $ mkdir -p uploads && docker cp asv-main:/uploads/[filename] uploads
   $ docker cp  asv-main:/uploads .
 ```
-When a file is uploaded, an email notification is sent to each of the addresses included in the environmental variables UPLOAD_EMAIL or DEV_UPLOAD_EMAIL.
+When a file is uploaded, an email notification is sent to each of the addresses included in the environmental variables *UPLOAD_EMAIL* or *DEV_UPLOAD_EMAIL*.

 ### Data import
 Before uploaded files can be imported into the postgres database, you need to do some preprocessing, including adding dataset and annotation tabs/files, and possibly cleaning data.
 Use the standalone R script *./scripts/asv-input-processing.R)*, which can be customised and stored together with each uploaded file.
-The (\*.tar.gz) output can then be imported into postgres, using a separate python script that executes *importer.py* inside the main container.
+The (*\*.tar.gz*) output can then be imported into postgres, using a separate python script that executes *importer.py* inside the main container.
 Check the *PARSER.add_argument* section in the importer for available arguments, which can be added to main function call like so:
 ```
   $ ./scripts/import_excel.py /path/to/file.xlsx --dry-run -vv
 ```